Hebden Bridge Parade

 more on classes

 Calder Holmes Park is the place to be!
-The Parade winds through Hebden Bridge and arrives into the park at around 1pm for a fantastic finale pageant with music, movement and giant puppets followed by a mini festival of street bands, local music and dance groups and gorgeous food from local traders.
+The Parade winds through Hebden Bridge and arrives into the park at around 1pm for a fantastic finale pageant with music, movement and giant puppets followed by a festival of street bands, local music and dance groups and gorgeous food from local traders.